RokctAI/rCore/rcore/rlending/README.md

 - **Assets**: Custom asset realisation logic.

 ## Usage
 This module functions as a layer on top of `frappe/lending`.
-The frontend interacts with `core.rlending.api` for custom flows, while standard background processes are handled by the core app.
+The frontend interacts with `rcore.rlending.api` for custom flows, while standard background processes are handled by the core app.